dzaharia1/subway-sign-python/README.md

 $ cp *.py /Volumes/CIRCUITPY
 ```

-Instantly upon running that last line of code, your matrixportal should reboot, and the subway sign software should start running!
+Instantly upon running that last line of code, your MatrixPortal should reboot, and the subway sign software should start running!
 Head to the subway sign app you deployed, enter the sign code at the prompt, hit "Find my sign" and play around with your settings to get your sign running exactly as you need it.
 Any settings change should take effect within seconds.

 Sign not running properly?
 Try a few things:
 - Check your libraries.
-Did you make sure to copy _every_ library listed above into your
+Did you make sure to copy _every_ library listed above into the `lib` folder of your CIRCUITPY drive?
+- Check that you downloaded the correct library bundle for the version of CircuitPython that you installed onto your MatrixPortal
+- Review the values you input into the secrets.py file

 __⚠️ Important: Don't yank the USB-C cable from your MatrixPortal at this point.
 Take the time to eject the CIRCUITPY drive, and then remove the cable to replace it with your long-term power source.__